bereznik/Anime-Recommendations/README.md

 The original datasets used in this project can be found in the following link: https://www.kaggle.com/CooperUnion/anime-recommendations-database

-The Gradient Descent calculations took a really long time to be processed, so in case you would like to use the algorithm, I'll link a google drive folder with all the files you will need to run the algorithm and get your own Anime Recommendations! https://drive.google.com/drive/folders/1hNFJiU0ySidRAw3ayDrG1PAzVTs574QN?usp=sharing
+The Gradient Descent calculations took a really long time to be processed, so in case you would like to use the algorithm, I'll link a google drive folder with all the files you will need to run the program and get your own Anime Recommendations! https://drive.google.com/drive/folders/1hNFJiU0ySidRAw3ayDrG1PAzVTs574QN?usp=sharing

 ### Thanks a lot for your time checking my work, I hope you'll enjoy it!
 Feel free to contact me if you think there is something wrong or that could have been made better!